AhRoonsParadise/project-classic/README.md

 </b></p>

 ## Project Merge notice
-This project has been merged with Casual+, and this project is abandoned.
+This project has been merged with Re:Quickplay, and this project is abandoned.

 ## About